-We’ll look at why the best laid fallback plans tend to go wrong, and why you should start deliberately managing your dependencies long before you think you need to.
-And we’ll look at dependency cycles that make it difficult or impossible to restart groups of systems.
-Like, where do you store the documentation on how to recover the documentation server?
+Tanya explores the parts of disaster recovery you might be less prepared for and the dependencies that you might not think about until one day when you really do turn an entire service, entire site, or (perish the thought) an entire company off and on again.
+You’ll learn why the best laid fallback plans tend to go wrong and why you should start deliberately managing your dependencies long before you think you need to.
+Along the way, Tanya also covers the dependency cycles that make it difficult or impossible to restart groups of systems—like where do you store the documentation on how to recover the documentation server?

-Tanya Reilly has been a Systems Administrator and Site Reliability Engineer at Google since 2005, working on low level infrastructure like distributed locking, load balancing and bootstrapping.
-Before Google, she was a Systems Administrator at eircom.net, Ireland’s largest ISP, and before that she was the entire IT Department for a small software house.
+Tanya Reilly is a system administrator and site reliability engineer at Google, where she works on low-level infrastructure like distributed locking, load balancing, and bootstrapping.
+Previously, she was a system administrator at Eircom.net, Ireland’s largest ISP, and the entire IT Department for a small software house.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?